yannicklevederpvtl/tanzu-lab-installation/tpcf_nsx/README.md

 ```

 This will use the already provisioned Jumpbox to run most of the heavy lifting
-like downloading and uploading the Operations Manager OVA and TAS tile.
+like downloading and uploading the OpsMan OVA and TPCF tile.

 Once installation is complete the script generates an `.envrc` file for this
 environment in the current `tpcf_nsx` directory.
 If you have [direnv] installed